Fiji – The land of Festivals

 So we set off to catch a minivan to Suva – about 1 hour away through the windy hills.
 He is a cautious driver and has a near new van, so he is selective to whom he gives a ride and at $1.20 AU a ride for both of us, it is a bargain.

-We are dropped at the city edge are informed that due to the parade we have to walk the rest of the way.
+We are dropped at the city edge and informed that due to the parade we have to walk the rest of the way.
 We are stopped by a very proud policeman and so we have a photo at the front of the market.

 Heading back to the bus we have to walk through the markets and my son is enthralled with the live crabs all tied together, to be sold in bunches.

-Seeing they have sat in the sun all day on a cloth or a banana leaf, produce both dead and alive now has a less of a real kick, and more of a pungent kick to them.
+Seeing they have sat in the sun all day on a cloth or a banana leaf, produce both dead and alive, it now has a less of a real kick and more of a pungent kick to them.